Guy Anstruther Knox Marshall: Early life

-Marshall was the youngest of three children born to Laura Frances Pollock (1846–1912), daughter of Sir Frederick Pollock, 1st Baronet and Chief Baron of the Exchequer, and Colonel Charles Henry Tilson Marshall (1841–1927), a district judge.
+Marshall was born in Amritsar, the youngest of three children born to Laura Frances Pollock (1846–1912), daughter of Sir Frederick Pollock, 1st Baronet and Chief Baron of the Exchequer, and Colonel Charles Henry Tilson Marshall (1841–1927), a district judge.
 Both Guy's father and his uncle, Major-General George Frederick Leycester Marshall (1843–1934), were naturalists who had produced books on the birds and butterflies of India, Burma, and Ceylon.

-Marshall was sent from India to a school in Margate where he started a butterfly collection.
+Marshall was sent from India to a school in Margate where he started a butterfly collection with the encouragement of a German headmaster.
 He transferred his attentions to beetles when he enrolled at Charterhouse.
-When he failed the Indian Civil Service entrance examination, his father shipped him off to Natal in South Africa to learn sheep farming.
+When he failed the Indian Civil Service entrance examination, his father shipped him off to Natal in South Africa to learn sheep farming in 1895.
 He ended up in Rhodesia, managing the Salisbury District and Estates Company and owning two farms, one managed by Charles Francis Massy Swynnerton.

 Career and correspondences

 Marshall corresponded with the prominent Darwinian, Edward Bagnall Poulton, Hope Professor of Zoology at Oxford University who had written The Colours of Animals (1890).
 Poulton urged Marshall to study insect colours in mimicry and camouflage.
 Throughout this research project Marshall put together a collection of plant specimens from southern Africa.
 His findings were published as a joint paper in Transactions of the Entomological Society of London in 1902.

-Poulton later helped Marshall in obtaining an appointment at Sarawak Museum.
-Marshall, however, became ill during a stay-over in London.
-When some of his papers on weevils were published, he was offered an appointment as scientific secretary to the Entomological Research Committee (Tropical Africa).
+Poulton later helped Marshall in obtaining an appointment as curator at Sarawak Museum.
+Marshall, however, became ill during a stay-over in London and never took up the position.
+When some of his papers on weevils were published, he was offered an appointment as scientific secretary to the Entomological Research Committee (Tropical Africa) in 1909.
 The committee's function was to post field entomologists to East and West Africa who would study insects harmful to humans, crops and animals and send specimens to the Natural History Museum in London for identification.
 Under Marshall's management the Committee grew into a powerful and efficient body.
+In 1913 it was called the Imperial Institute of Entomology and Marshall was made its director.
 Eventually all the agricultural information services were merged as the Commonwealth Agricultural Bureaux (CAB).
 Marshall established the biological control service at Farnham House, giving rise to a global network of laboratories and creating two scientific publications: the Bulletin of Entomological Research and the Review of Applied Entomology.
+He served as a director until his retirement in 1942 when the position was taken up by S. A. Neave.